 2022 is seeing a new record of female CEOs at Fortune 500 companies.
 As of March, there were 74 female CEOs employed at America's 500 highest-grossing companies, up from 41 in June of 2021 and only 7 in 2002.
 Yet, the new high still only translates to around 15 percent female representation at the top of the country's biggest public businesses.
 Calls for more equitable hiring seem to be slowly bearing fruit in the higher echelons of the business world, as the number of female CEOs has risen for the fourth year in a row.

-Karen Lynch taking over the lead at CVS Health in February meanwhile made the company the biggest in Fortune 500 history to ever be led by a women.
-2020 revenues rank the pharmacy and healthcare chain as the fifth biggest public business in the U.S., bringing in $256.8 billion.
-Preliminary 2021 figures even see CVS Health move into rank 4, overtaking crisis-shook Exxon Mobile.
+Karen Lynch taking over the lead at CVS Health in February of 2021 made the company the biggest in Fortune 500 history to ever be led by a woman.
+2021 revenues rank the pharmacy and healthcare chain as the fourth biggest public business in the U.S., bringing in $268.7 billion.

 In 2019, the highest-grossing company with a female CEO had been General Motors, then in rank 13.
 The carmaker with CEO Mary Barra at the helm is now the third-biggest Fortune 500 company led by a women and the 22nd biggest overall.

 Jane Fraser, who took over at Citi in March of 2021, was the first female CEO of a major U.S. bank.
 Other notable Fortune 500 companies that were female-led in early 2022 are UPS, Best Buy, Progressive, Oracle and Northrop Grumman.